LuckyJimJD/Recipes/Baking/Cesky chleb.md

 output:
   pdf_document:
     latex_engine: xelatex
-    template: recipe.latex
+    template: recipe.tex

 ---

-# Ingredients
+# Český chléb

-## Sponge
+## Ingredients

+### Levain

+- 150 g rye flour
+- 150 g water
-- 75 grams rye sourdough starter
+- 20 g rye sourdough starter

-- 1/2 liter of water
+### Dough

-- 250 grams rye flour
+- 300 grams rye levain

-## Dough

-- 250 grams white flour
+- 300 grams bread flour
-- 250 grams whole wheat flour
+- 170 grams water
-- 2 teaspoons salt
+- 12 grams (2 tsp) salt
-- 1/2 Tablespoon caraway seed
+- 1 1/2 tsp caraway seeds
-- 1/4 teaspoon ground coriander

-# Directions
+## Directions

+### Levain

-1. Mix the rye leavening, rye bread flour and water.
-This will create a thinner batter.
+1. Mix the rye starter, rye flour and water.
-2. Cover and let rise overnight.
+2. Cover and let rise overnight (12-16 hours) at room termperature.

-3. In the morning, add the wheat flour, wheat bread flour, salt, coriander and caraway seeds.
-Mix thoroughly for 5 minutes.
-4. Cover and let rise for about 3 hours.
-5. Divide the dough into two parts, shaping into long oval loaves, and place in oval brotforms.
+### Dough

+1. Mix levain, water, flour, salt, and caraway seeds in stand mixer with a dough hook (4 minutes).
+Pour the dough from the bowl onto a floured surface and knead it by hand briefly.

-6. Cover and let rise again for about an hour.
+2. Place dough in a lightly oiled bowl, cover, and let rise for 1 hour.

-7. While loaves are rising, heat oven to 500° F., with cast iron skillet on bottom of oven and large baking sheet on lower rack.
-8. Place loaves on heated baking sheet, pour 1 cup of water to heated skillet to create steam, and bake for 10 minutes.
+3. Place dough on floured surface, press into a rectangle, and fold:

+	- Starting at the top, fold it to about one-third.
+	- Fold each corner into the middle.
+	- Roll from the bottom with floured hands and pinch the seam closed.

+4. Place dough in floured brotform, with the seam facing up.
+Sprinkle with flour, seal in a plastic bag, and leave to rise for 2 to 3 hours at room temperature or 12 hours in regrigerator.

+5. About 45 minutes before baking, heat oven and reheat it to 480° F. Place cloche or baking stone on rack in lower-third of the oven.
+If not using a cloche, place a baking sheet or cast iron pan on the bottom of the oven.

+6. Remove the dough from the brotform and slash the top, and place onto the pre-heated baking dish or stone in the oven.
+If not using a cloche, pour 1 cup of hot water on the baking sheet to create steam.

+7. Bake for about 15 minutes (covered, if using a cloche).

-9. Reduce oven temperature to  390° F and bake for another 40-50 minutes.
+8. Reduce oven temperature to 410° F, and bake for another 20-30 minutes until done.
+Internal temperature should be about 205° F.

+9. Remove bread from the oven and let it cool completely on a rack.